 OSHPD submitted proposed regulations to the Building Standards Commission (BSC) to implement the provisions of SB 90 as Emergency Regulations.
 The regulations have been approved by the BSC and are enforceable.
-FDD will now begin the process of reviewing the SB 90 seismic extension applications that it has received from hospitals.
+These are published in the California Administrative Code, Chapter 6.

 The 2020 Seismic Safety Extension allows city or county hospitals or hospitals that meet strict financial hardship criteria to receive a seven year extension from the 2013 seismic safety deadlines and instead require the hospitals to replace those buildings by 2020.